behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

     ```
     This model only produces an accuracy of ~13% which will be drastically increased with the usage of a CNN model.

-## Creating Vision Model
+## Vision Model

-> In this section we will train a PyTorch CNN model to classify the category of products based on their images.
+> In this section, we will train a PyTorch CNN model to classify the category of products based on their images.

 - PyTorch Dataset:
     - To create a PyTorch dataset we can simply use the 'torch.utils.data.Dataset' module.
 The idea is to create a PyTorch dataset
-    which includs an image tensor as features and the category of products as target.
+    which includes an image tensor as a feature and the category of products as a target.

 - Build Convolutional Neural Network:
-    - A CNN model with two hidden layers designed for the image classification.
+    - A CNN model with two hidden layers designed for image classification.

     ```python
     class CNN(nn.Module):